 Based on available data, on the 1st of December 2015, the size of the Vanilla Senior International Bond Market was USD25trn equivalent, through 109,912 different issues.

-information on the size of the Senior Bond Market, please use our data
+For information on the size of the Senior Bond Market, please use our data sheet tool.

 For information on the composition of the Senior Bond Market, please use our issuer search tool.